samo97-code/widget/README.md

 2. In random website "body" tag add app.js file
 3. script tag add configs and assign to document, that we can get in widget - https://prnt.sc/-OPWOFozeMYQ
 4. last thing add <vue-widget /> tag to random website for show widget
+5. Check website.html example to understand how it will work

 ## Project setup